 Margaret Roberts We went to School here 2020, in Occupied, an exhibition of expanded drawing curated by Rilka Oakley in the Blue Mountains City Art Gallery in Katoomba, NSW, open 2 June - 5 July 2020.
-The work is composed of black tape lines and the actual location.
-The location is acknowledged by the footprint of the previous building (marked out by the tape lines) and the memories of those who knew it.
-Those memories are reflected in comments on the katoomba high school 100 year anniversary page on Facebook, printouts of which are collected in the gallery along with images taken by visitors standing on parts of the footprint they remember.
-The image above shows one line of the floor drawing running under and around work by other artists, including that of Sue Pedley and Virginia Hilyard in the foreground.
+The work is composed of the actual location and black tape lines on the floor.
+The lines recognise the location's history by marking out the footprint of the previous building.
+The work comes together on those occasions when someone remembers being in the place in its prior form (which happens to be a school) while physically present in that same place now (which is an art gallery).
+The work itself thus has low visibility for most people, even though it takes up most of the space of the gallery.
+However some of those memories are available to the rest of us second hand via conversations with people who have them, and by reading post-comments on the katoomba high school 100 year anniversary page on Facebook.
+Printouts of those posts are collected in the gallery along with images taken by visitors standing on parts of the old building they remember.
+The image above shows one line of the floor drawing that runs under and around work by other artists, including that of Sue Pedley and Virginia Hilyard in the foreground.
+That line shows where the Northern edge of the previous building is located.
 Text accompanying the work is reproduced below:

 We went to school here shows the footprint of the building that occupied the site of the Blue Mountains Cultural Centre (BMCC) for most of the twentieth century until it made way for the Cultural Centre in the 1990s.
 By then it was part of Katoomba TAFE and, before that, it had been the Katoomba High School.
 The name We went to school here was chosen for the familiarity many people will have with the place marked out in the gallery—those who went to school here, and others who knew the school as a local landmark.